Nadine044/RandomMapGeneration/docs/README.md

 Rescue on Fractalus (1984)

 ## Games with random maps

+Nowadays we can find some video games like those ones, that still implement random algorithms to generate maps.
+This level design is still working.

 ## Code Implementation
 In this project it is shown how to generate an algorithm to generate those two map types.